 The commonality in all generations

 In my research about generations I did find one commonality.
-Money is a number.
+Money always exists as a number.
 That number may be in a checkbook, bank account, or other online balance.
 In many transactions today money never exists as cash.
 Regardless of how we spend money, money can always be tracked as a number.

-As we look at the youngest generations it is more important than ever they learn to manage money as a number.
-To learn more about my book for teaching kids this essential life skill here: Money and Responsibility Define This Allowance System for Kids.
+Today it is more important than ever that our youngest generations learn to manage money as a number.
+Learnmore about my book for teaching kids this essential life skill.
+Money and Responsibility Define This Allowance System for Kids.

 What are the generational money attitudes in your family?